tamari92/kf2-tournament/rules.md

 Proof of Play is **always** required, *EXCEPT* in the case that a match is streamed by an official Tournament Streamer.

 When Proof of Play is required, the following **must** be provided:
 1. A **recording** or **stream POV** of the match.
 This can be from any player on the team.
-Note that **spectators** are *not* allowed, so the player recording/streaming the match **must** be one of the active players.
+Note that **spectators** are *not* allowed, so the player recording/streaming the match **must** be one of the players actively participating in the match.
 See [8.5](#85---spectators) for more information.
-2. A screenshot of the end-game scoreboard *with all players present*
+2. A screenshot of the end-game scoreboard *with all players present*.

-**ALL** of the above items are required to serve as suitable proof of play. **This means that all matches must be recorded and/or streamed by at least one player on the team.** The team's **Captain** must deliver these directly to the one of the Tournament Directors within **24 hours** following the conclusion of the match.
+**ALL** of the above items are required to serve as suitable proof of play. **This means that all matches must be recorded and/or streamed by at least one player on the team.** There is no upper bound to the "amount" of Proof of Play that can be presented.
+As such, in the case that a match is not streamed by an official Tournament Streamer, it is **strongly** recommended that multiple players in the match record and/or their POV for ultimate transparency.
+This also aids the Tournament Staff in resolving disputes more effectively, since those disputes will only be able to be assessed via the team's provided deliverables.

+The team's **Captain** must deliver all Proof of Play deliverables directly to the one of the Tournament Directors within **24 hours** following the conclusion of the match.

-In the best case, failure to provide proof of play will result in a team being forced to **replay the match**.
+In the best case, failure to provide Proof of Play will result in a team being forced to **replay the match**.
 The replayed match shall be subject to the **Scheduling Deadline**, should one exist.
 In the worst case, a team will earn a **zero score** for the match.

 **Please be honest.
 All match results shall be recorded by the server automatically.
-If a screenshot/recording/etc does not match our recorded statistics, it shall be considered cheating and the team may be disqualified from the tournament entirely.**
+If a screenshot/recording/etc does not match our recorded statistics, it will be considered a breach of Competitive Integrity and the team may be disqualified from the tournament entirely.**

 ### 6.13 - Multiple Attempts
 #### 6.13.1 - Group Stage